ArthurGuibert/SwiftUI-Particles/README.md

 ## How to use

-Just use the the `ParticlesEmitter` class in your project as followed:
+Just use the the `ParticlesEmitter` class in your project as follow:

 ```swift
 struct ContentView: View {